Abstract: The article tries to pinpoint a collective complex

 In fact, what really counts is the growth of the human soul, and not the passive and vegetating human flesh.
 The materialist obsession with multiplication of humanity must come to an end.
 It builds on a Marxist doctrine: “From each according to his ability, to each according to his needs.”
 Arguably, the Communist persecutions in the USA during the fifties built on a misconception.
 Joseph McCarthy thought that the threat was represented by Communist individuals.
-In fact, it was the Communist way of thought, the obsession with a materialist interpretation of the world, which was infiltrating the human soul.
+In fact, it was the Communist way of thought, the obsession with a materialist interpretation of society, which was infiltrating the human soul.
 The spirit isn’t the center of attention anymore.
 It is the growth and well-being of human flesh that counts.
 Accordingly, we must be nourished and passively fed, according to the dictum: “to each according to his needs”.

 Charity is precious provided that it comes from the heart.
 But if charity derives from a doctrine that has been programmed into the brain, it will lead to evil consequences.
 The first priority ought to be individual life with a spiritual connection.
 A better balance between spirit and matter obviates setbacks in the form of Fascism, Communism and Nazism, and global wars, in which individual life suddenly counts for nothing.
 Accordingly, the only thing that matters is the State and the Dogmas.
 Today, this standpoint is represented by radical Islamists who want to accomplish the Caliphate, the Muslim state, in which religious law rules supreme.